 The Rigole was in many ways the most important part of Pierre-Paul Riquet’s plan for the Canal du Midi, and gave him the advantage over earlier proposals, which had all failed to find a way to get water to the highest point on the canal.
 (This water was needed to feed the locks descending on either side.)

 Riquet’s plan collected water from the rainy mountains to the north and held it in a gigantic reservoir near the town of Revel, from where it was released to flow down a narrow, winding channel (the Rigole) to Naurouze.

-When work began on the canal in 1666, it had been at least sixteen centuries since the scheme had first been suggested (Augustus, Nero, Charlemagne and Henri IV were some of the big names who had dreamed in vain of linking the Atlantic and the Mediterranean in this way).
-The first boats used the canal in the remarkably short time of five years.
+When work began on the canal in 1666, it had been at least sixteen centuries since the scheme had first been suggested (Augustus, Nero, Charlemagne and Henri IV were some of the big names who had dreamed of linking the Atlantic and the Mediterranean in this way).
+The first boats used the canal in the remarkably short time of five years after construction began.

-The path was pleasantly shaded and we meandered along without trouble, arriving after twenty minutes at what used to be an octagonal reservoir, but was now just an octagonal park with the Rigole around its perimeter (it had silted up in the first couple of years).
+The path was pleasantly shaded and we meandered along without trouble, arriving after twenty minutes at what used to be an octagonal reservoir, but was now just an octagonal park with the Rigole around its perimeter – the reservoir had silted up in the first couple of years.

 A few steps further on we came out onto the bank of the canal itself, a surprisingly exciting and moving moment.